your French knitting companion

 Step-by-step photos of casting on, knitting, binding off, and blocking a gauge swatch

-A gauge swatch is a sample of knitting used to measure your gauge before starting a project.
-Here's how to do it right:
+A gauge swatch is a sample piece of knitting โ€” typically at least 6 inches square โ€” used to measure your personal stitch and row density before committing to a full project.
+Here is how to do it correctly:

 Step 1: Cast On More Than You Need